 When budgeting for an apartment in La Linea, factor in these additional costs:

-- Community fees (comunidad): Usually included in the rent, but always confirm
+- Community fees (comunidad): Usually included in the rent, but always confirm this in writing before signing

 La Linea vs Gibraltar Rental Comparison